< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 In another irony, in response to worries about the security of Huawei gear, Britain set up a lab, funded by Huawei, to check the security of Huawei's products.
 Huawei was happy with the arrangement, since it provided more testing, and also enhanced the Huawei's reputation.
 The UK lab could be seen as the nucleus of an international data-security certification organization (IDSCO).

-While all that was going on, in 2020 the world was hit by the COVID-19 pandemic, which led to social lockdowns and a drive towards virtualization of business, education, and entertainment -- underlining the importance of data rights and data security.
+While all that was going on, in 2020 the world was hit by the COVID-19 pandemic, which led to social lockdowns and a drive towards virtualization of business, education, and entertainment -- which underlined the importance of data rights and data security.
 The pandemic made the US presidential election of 2020 troublesome, with a push for voting by mail to reduce the pandemic hazard.
 Some American states had long voted by mail, so it wasn't anything all that new, but it was an adjustment for other states.

 What particularly complicated matters was the fact that President Trump insisted, without evidence, that voting by mail encouraged voter fraud -- and went so far as to declare an intent to defund the cash-strapped US Postal Service (USPS), so that mail ballots couldn't be collected.
-The COVID-19 pandemic led to a "disinformation pandemic", with loosely-organized groups promoting resistance to pandemic-control measures online by telling endless malicious lies -- a process aided by Trump himself, who attacked his own health experts and worked to undermine them.
+The COVID-19 pandemic led to a related "disinformation pandemic", with loosely-organized groups promoting resistance to pandemic-control measures online by telling endless malicious lies -- a process aided by Trump himself, who attacked his own health experts and worked to undermine them.

 Trump lost the 2020 election to Joe Biden by a clear margin -- to then start pushing back again, claiming the election had been stolen from him, and working obsessively to get critical election counts overturned.
 That led, on 6 January 2021, to Trump inciting a mob to ransack the Capitol Building, in a futile attempt to stop certification of the vote.
 He was promptly booted off social media -- but remained at large, as Congress slowly assembled an investigation to take him to task.
 TR outlets like Fox News backed up Trump, in particular saying that voting machines had been badly compromised.
 In consequence, Fox News was sued for defamation by Dominion Voting Systems, a major manufacturer of voting machines.